UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 $$(\Delta h_l^1, w^1, \cdots, \Delta h_l^n, w^n) = U_l(a_l^1, \cdots, a_l^n; \theta_{U_l})$$

 The CNN model $$U$$ is made or resnet blocks followed by dilated convolutions.
 The update is performed starting at lowest resolution feature, moving up, so at the second resolution feature there are now two inputs, and then three, and so on and so forth.
 This action can be seen in Figure 2.
-Tiles are upsampled as they move up layers to maintain they all stay the appropriate dimension.
+Tiles are upsampled as they move up layers to ensure they all stay the appropriate dimension.
 At each location the hypothesis with the largest confidence is selected until the starting resolution is reached.
-They then run the model one additional time on the optimal tiles for further refinement and output this as the disparity map result.
+The model is then run one additional time on the optimal tiles for further refinement and the final output is the disparity map result.

 ### Loss
 The network uses multiple different losses: an initialization loss, propagation loss, slant loss, and confidence loss.
 These values are all weighted equally and used to optimize the model.